georgerobescu/urbit-visor/guides/building-uv-extensions/README.md

 }
 ```

-We want to stay minimalistic, so our error messages are going to be injected directly inside our tiny iframe, with no added markup.
-We'll just inject some text into the textarea, and add a hidden button that only shows up when the required channel does not exist, so users can create the channel when they click on it.
+We want to stay minimalistic, so our error messages are going to be injected directly inside of our tiny iframe, with no added markup.
+We'll inject some text into the textarea, and add a hidden button that only shows up when the required channel does not exist.
+This will allow users to create the channel when they click on it.

-So let's modify our markup first.
+Let's modify our markup first.
 This will be our `popup.html`:

 ```html
 <!DOCTYPE html>